epimodels/CougConnect/README.md

 # CougConnect
 Script and other stuff

-CCCleaning : First part of Data Cleaning - mostly the Day cleaning (aka 2021) Data Dictionary - As says on the tin - variables from REDCap, and ones added manually in Excel later (the imputted ones) CougConnectcleaningPart2 - Mostly cleaning the year ago (aka 2020) but some simple analysis of 2021 cleaning CougConnect_DATA_2021-02-05_1351.csv - First pull of REDCAP data.
-Not touched or fiddled with CougConnect_21621.csv- current working excel file for CougConnect.
-Manual excel variables were added in there
+CougConnect_DataDictionary_2021_02_05 - As says on the tin, has two sheets - First Sheet: All the variables from REDCap
+  Second Sheet: variables we are using and ones added manually in Excel later

+CougConnectDataCleaning - Data cleaning, Nuff said uses CougConnect_DATA_2021-03-11_0907.csv as first, and then ends with CougConnect_May192021 excel file

+CougConnectDataOutput- new variables, graphs, poisson, analysis uses CougConnect_May192021manual as our starting

+CougConnect_DATA_2021-03-11_0907.csv - First pull of REDCAP data.
+Not touched or fiddled with

+CougConnect_May192021.csv- Cleaned CougConnect Data

+CougConnect_May192021manual.csu - Cleaned CougConnect data with manual inputs (cleaned up multiple entries for contacts,etc)